 As described earlier, systems and providers often have heterogeneous goals and priorities for the programming they deliver to children and youth.
 When thinking about how to share and present data, stakeholders needed to identify data elements that both reflected their priorities and were broadly salient to their provider community.
 Multiple cities noted that giving providers information that they could report to funders and program stakeholders was a key tool for ensuring and maintaining provider buy-in.
-Baltimore, Denver, and Nashville developed standardized dashboards for their programs, focusing on a small number of potential indicators as their highest priorities.27 Grand Rapids and Saint Paul, as described above, invested in customized reports, as described by a system staff member in Saint Paul, was aggregated information based on data drawn from the school district system, such as academic performance and attendance.
+Baltimore, Denver, and Nashville developed standardized dashboards for their programs, focusing on a small number of potential indicators as their highest priorities.
+Grand Rapids and Saint Paul, as described above, invested in customized reporting that included the indicators that individual providers requested.
+A major theme of these reports, as described by a system staff member in Saint Paul, was aggregated information based on data drawn from the school district system, such as academic performance and attendance.